2014 Holiday Events at Disneyland Resorts

 The grand finale of “Disney ¡Viva Navidad!” will be the special celebration of Three Kings Day (Dia de los Reyes Magos) January 3 through 6, 2014 in Paradise Garden.
 The Día de los Reyes Magos celebration will feature "scenic displays depicting holiday rituals," as well as craft projects for kids and special food offerings.

-“World of Color − Winter Dreams,” an all-new holiday version of the popular “World of Color” after-dark spectacular, will debut at Disney California Adventure Park, Friday, November 15, 2013.
+“World of Color − Winter Dreams,” the popular holiday version of the popular “World of Color” after-dark spectacular, will return at Disney California Adventure Park, Friday, November 14, 2014.
 Hosted by Olaf the snowman, from the upcoming Walt Disney Pictures animated feature Frozen, the “World of Color − Winter Dreams” show combines new animation with classic winter scenes from such beloved Disney films as “Bambi,” “Fantasia” and “Toy Story.”
 The show will include new special effects and present some new methods for utilizing the massive “stage” of water, color and light on which “World of Color” is presented.
-Plus, a section of the show will feature reproductions of seasons greeting cards created by Annual Passholders.
-Click here for details and requirements.
 Guests will follow Olaf through dreamlike segments that include:

 - Snow - a breathtaking ride through winter